Esri/python-toolbox-for-rapid/README.md

 # RAPID Tools

-This repository houses a python script toolbox of tools for preprocessing inputs to RAPID and postprocessing RAPID outputs.
-RAPID is a river routing model named as the Routing Application for Parallel computation of Discharge.
-To know more information about RAPID, please visit http://rapid-hub.org/
+This repository houses a python script toolbox of tools for preprocessing inputs and postprocessing outputs of the RAPID (Routing Application for Parallel computation of Discharge) model.
+To know more information about RAPID, please visit its [website] (http://rapid-hub.org/).

 ## Getting Started